chriszarate/sheetrock/README.md

 By default, Sheetrock will output your data in simple HTML.
 Providing your own row template is an easy way to customize the formatting.
 Your function should accept a row object.
-A row object has two properties: `num`, which contains a row number (headers = `0`, first data row = `1`, and so on); and `cells`, which is itself an object.
-The properties of `cells` will be named after the column labels as Google interprets them (e.g., `A`, `B`)—or you can use the `labels` the define them yourself.
+A row object has four properties:

+* `num`: The row number (header = `0`, first data row = `1`, and so on).

+* `cells`: An object with properties named after the column labels from your header row or the `labels` option.

+* `cellsArray`: An array of values that matches the column order of your Sheet or your `query` option.
+Provided as an alternative to the `cells` object.

+* `labels`: An array of column labels in the same order as `cellsArray` that match the properties of the `cells` object.

 Your function should return a DOM object or an HTML string that is ready to be appended to your target element.
 A very easy way to do this is to provide a compiled [Handlebars][handlebars] or [Underscore][underscore] template (which is itself a function).

 ### callback